Joe Giudice Loses Deportation Appeal, Future Will Be Decided By Federal Review

 Former Real Housewives of New Jersey star Joe Giudice has had another significant setback in his fight to stay in the United States.
-On April 6, Giudice lost his deportation appeal, and only a possible federal review remains before he is sent back to his native Italy.
+On April 6, Giudice lost his deportation appeal, and only a possible federal review remains as a procedural barrier before he is sent back to his native Italy.

-Eonline says that Teresa Giudice’s husband was released from prison into federal custody while he awaits deportation, barring an overturned decision.
+E!
+Online says that Teresa Giudice’s husband was released from prison — and into federal custody — while he awaits deportation, barring an overturned decision.
 A source says that the federal board can refuse to review Joe’s case.

 “The Board of Immigration Appeals ruled against Joe in an April 6 decision.
 On Wednesday, the legal team for Joe filed a petition for the federal court to review of the appeals decisions.
 However, if the federal court refuses to review the appeal, Joe will get deported.”

-Giudice was released from federal prison after serving three years behind bars and directly taken into ICE custody, and continues to be held in a deportation center pending this last chance review.
-Giudice family attorney James Leonard Jr. confirmed that Joe Giudice is being held at a Western Pennsylvania facility which “houses immigration detainees.”
+Giudice was released from federal prison after serving three years behind bars.
+He was directly taken into ICE custody, and continues to be held in a deportation center pending this last-chance review.
+Giudice family attorney James Leonard Jr. confirmed that Joe Giudice is being held at a west Pennsylvania facility which “houses immigration detainees.”

-Leonard adds that his family misses him, and continue to be hopeful that he will be successful in a federal review.
+Leonard adds that Joe’s family misses him, and that they continue to be hopeful that he will be successful in a federal review.

 “His lawyers and his family are hopeful that justice will prevail and Mr. Guidice will return home to his wife and four daughters who love him and miss him.”